Here's How Much Money Hailey & Justin Bieber Have In The Bank

 Yesterday, the newly christened Biebers celebrated their first Christmas as husband and wife.
 And, by all accounts, it was a good one: They got a puppy named Oscar, who Justin referred to as their "dogson" and Hailey called their "Christmas baby!"
-The two definitely seem to be revelling in their domestic bliss, at least according to their Instagram Stories, in their new home of Waterloo, ON.
+The two definitely seem to be reveling in their domestic bliss, at least according to their Instagram Stories, in their new home of Ontario, Canada.
 So now that the two are bound in holy matrimony, how much money do they share in the bank?
 (Since, reportedly, they did not get a prenup.)

 Advertisement

-But that's not where the big money's at: The Biebs' Purpose tour earned $250 million USD in ticket sales, the My World tour earned $53.3 million USD, and the Believe tour reportedly racked up $69.9 million.
+But that's not where the big money's at: The Biebs' Purpose tour earned $250 million in ticket sales, the My World tour earned $53.3 million, and the Believe tour reportedly racked up $69.9 million.
 And who can forget Justin Bieber: Never Say Never, the Bieber Fever-inducing concert documentary of 2011?
-It grossed a cool $73 million USD.
+It grossed a cool $73 million.

 Hailey Bieber brings some money to the table, too.
 The daughter of actor Stephen Baldwin (brother of Alec), the model signed with Ford Models in 2014 and then IMG Models in 2016, and has since graced the pages and covers of many magazines, including her first Vogue cover in February.
 Baldwin is also a runway mainstay, and most recently walked in Versace's pre-fall 2019 show (her first show as Mrs. Bieber).